muna-i/mapping-the-dark/README.md

 communities.
 By making complex outage data more accessible, this project helps drive informed discussions around energy infrastructure and identify imbalances in consistent access to energy among various populations.

+## Data
+Links to datasets, details on data preprocessing methods, task analysis and a description of each graph are outlined in the final report: [docs/report-final.pdf](docs/report-final.pdf)